4 September – 29 November 2023

 Innovative teaching methods are used to provide efficient and enjoyable learning.
 In addition to classroom lectures, learning activities include individual and group assignments, workshops, presentations, discussions, educational games, and, most importantly, theory-based excursions.

 During the excursions, you will be taken to selected areas in the cities where you can see practical reflections of the theories studied in the classroom.
 The main subjects in the course are urban theories, urban governance and policy planning, local government finance and investments and academic writing on urban theories.

 Do I have the right profile for this course?

 You need to be able to work in multidisciplinary teams and across diverse cultures.
-You will find that fellow participants come from across the globe, presenting a very diverse range of professional backgrounds and working in public or private sectors, NGOs, academia and international organisations.
+You will find those fellow participants come from across the globe, presenting a very diverse range of professional backgrounds and working in public or private sectors, NGOs, academia and international organisations.

 Please check our admission requirements to ensure you meet the minimum requirements for the course.

 The multidisciplinary project is conducted with local stakeholders in the Netherlands, particularly with the municipality of Rotterdam and Smart City Amsterdam.
 The City of Rotterdam and the Ministry of Dutch Culture provide important content for this course.

 If you are still searching for a sponsor, have a look at our section on available funding opportunities.